 The definitive indoor football shoe.
 Ladies and gentlemen, a round of applause for the iconic adidas Mundial Goal.
-It might not come with all the bells and whistles of more recent releases, but the Mundial deserves to be at the top of this list for its sheer longevity and overall influence on the game.
+It may not come with all the bells and whistles of more recent releases, but the Mundial deserves to be at the top of this list for its sheer longevity and overall influence on the game.

-The traction, weight and fit of these football trainers is still up there with the best of them, with that trusty rubber outsole ensuring you’re always in control.
+The traction, weight and fit of these football trainers is still up there with the best of modern equipment, with that trusty rubber outsole ensuring you’re always in control.
 It’s fair to say that the overall quality of these boots cannot be overstated, and they’re a fantastic choice for indoor players at all levels of the game.

-You can check out our guide on finding the right football boots for your kids if you still aren’t sure what to go for.
+You can check out our guide on finding the right football boots for your kids, if you still aren’t sure what to go for.